hazybluedot/manager_review/README.md

 32bit Python you may have to install Tcl before `manager_review_gui.py` will work.
 The suggested distribution is [ActiveTcl](http://www.activestate.com/activetcl), it is free and does not require registration to download.
+If this all seems too complicated, blame Microsoft and then switch to a sensible operating system ;-)

 ## Windows users